trey-rosius/babysitter_api/README.md

 ## The Problem

 So COVID came along and made Remote work possible.
 Yay!!!.
-Now we can work in our pyjamas, our bedrooms,sipping coffee from that large Mug we've always dreamt of.
+Now we can work in our pyjamas, from our bedrooms,sipping coffee from that large Mug we got for special moments like these.
 I don't know about you, but to me, working like this is a dream come true.
 <br />
 <br />